10 tips for creating a customer-friendly returns policy

 In some cases, it can also help curb serial returners or impulse shoppers from making noncommittal purchases they’re expecting to return as soon as they hit “confirm order.”

-Tip #8 — Increase overall pricing
+Tip #8 — Charge for returns

 As with shipping charges, this approach requires an assessment of the competition.
 After all, pricing yourself out of initial sales really defeats the purpose.